WE BELIEVE IN A WORLD WHERE NO FAMILY GOES WITHOUT SHELTER

 To date, we’ve supported more than 50,000 people – we need to do more.

-We’ve been working in the region since 2009, providing shelter and essential aid items to families in Niger and Cameroon.
-This year, we have also started to support families in Chad too.
+We’ve been working in the region since 2009, providing shelter and essential aid items to over 11,000 families so far in Cameroon, Chad, Niger, and Nigeria.

 The Lake Chad Basin is under constant strain, as it is home to many of the poorest communities in the world.